AitonGoldman/replay_rules/PINBURGH_RULES.md

 At the beginning of play, all players compete together, without divisions.
 At the end of play on Day 1, skill divisions are assigned according to rankings and restrictions.
 Division assignments are based on a player’s win/loss record and certain skill division restrictions (see below).
-All players, winning or not, grant PAPA, Replay FX LLC, Replay Foundation, and any and all other event sponsors and organizers, individual and collective, the right to use their names, scores, and likenesses for the purpose of promoting this tournament as well as other pinball-related events.
-This right is transferable without restriction.
+~~All players, winning or not, grant PAPA, Replay FX LLC, Replay Foundation, and any and all other event sponsors and organizers, individual and collective, the right to use their names, scores, and likenesses for the purpose of promoting this tournament as well as other pinball-related events.
+This right is transferable without restriction.~~ `Move to introduction as indicated above.`

 ### 2. Skill Division Restrictions

+`This entire section needs to be rewritten to use updated skill division restrictions.`

 **Division A Restrictions**
 ● Qualified in Division A of PAPA 17-